StephenMB/out-of-the-ashes/README.md

 Don't worry about straight vs. curly quotes.
 However, if you find a place where a 9-shaped single quote appears at the beginning of a word, prefix it with a backslash: `That \'70s Show`

 If you find something in the text that you don't know how to transcribe, check this file to see if it says what to do.
-If it doesn't, make up your own convention and add a paragraph to this Manual of Style exlaining it.
+If it doesn't, make up your own convention and add a paragraph to this Manual of Style explaining it.
 This will help ensure consistency throughout the document.